ckdevrel/AppIntroAnimation/README.md

  **STEP 2**:

- -Drop all your images that are to be used for making AppIntro's into drawable folders.
+Drop all your images that are to be used for making AppIntro's into drawable folders.
 To get exact output for multiple resolution and sizes, add scaled images seperately for drawable-xxxhdpi, drawable-xxhdpi, drawable-xhdpi, drawable-hdpi, drawable-mdpi etc., and fix the height and width of ImageView in `viewpager_item.xml`

 Customization
 -------------